South Carolina Loss of Limb Attorneys Advocating for Injured Victims

 Rely on our South Carolina attorneys after you or a loved one has lost a limb

-The injury lawyers at McGowan, Hood & Felder, LLC provide strategic and compassionate representation to those who have experienced a traumatic amputation.
+The injury lawyers at McGowan, Hood, Felder & Phillips, LLC provide strategic and compassionate representation to those who have experienced a traumatic amputation.
 We understand the importance of your case and work to secure the compensation you deserve for your losses.
 Let us help.
 Call us today at 803-327-7800 or fill out our contact form and schedule an appointment.
 We proudly serve clients throughout South Carolina and nationwide from offices in Columbia, Rock Hill, Sumter, Greenville, Charleston, and Georgetown.